 The room is equipped with eight zero-gravity chairs.
 I like the communal rather than private aspect of that because it's reminiscent (in concept) of the ancient Roman public baths.

-Here’s me with my hair tucked up behind my head in a weird way, kicking back in zero gravity and blue light.
+Here's me with my hair tucked up behind my head, kicking back in zero gravity and blue light.

 As soon as I lay down, I became aware that my mouth was curving into a half-smile because my body had already sensed the peace.

 The owner explained that the natural rock salt that covers every surface of the room creates a sterilized, negative-ion environment.
 She also said that the room was equipped with a halogenerator that crushes pharmaceutical-grade salt into small particles for inhalation.
 She spoke gently and was clearly empathic toward people who come to her to ease their suffering.

 For my part, my allergies haven't been bad this year, but I had been feeling some pressure in the sinuses above my eyes and around my nose.
 Though mainly I was there to discover what it's like inside a salt room.

 For 15 years I've had this chronic annoying condition where my ears are almost always plugged, and I could feel them opening—a sensation I adore.
 Anytime I yawned, I could taste the salt, feel it tickle the back of my throat, and sense the movement of blocked fluid releasing.

 Just as I'd become aware of my instinctive smile, I became aware that I was breathing deeply into my abdomen automatically.
 This was the deep breathing that I practice regularly, but the autonomousness of it added to the peace.
 The sensation of air flowing with such ease filled me with feelings of immense well-being.

 You know how sometimes when you rub your eyes, while they're closed you can see the outlines of things that surround you, or patterns you hadn't known were there?
 I rubbed my eyes, and I could see the salt crystals.
 They fell gently like snowflakes, as bright as stars.